NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 In summary, the existing OAuth 2.0 protocal and its extensions lack a mechanism to express, partition, and delegate fine-grained structured permissions across multiple collaborating entities.

 To bridge this gap, this document adds the delegation information directly to the multiple fine-grained permissions in the RAR.
 By extending the authorization_details with a may_act claim, a client can request a comprehensive set of permissions, each of which specify which actor is authorized to delegate.
-The Authorization Server (AS) then responds this request with a Batch Token, which contains the above permissions and their corresponding delegation constraints.
-When an actor performs a token exchange using the Batch Token, the AS applies a downscoping strategy, filtering the permissions based on the consistancy of the may_act claim and actor's identity.
+The Authorization Server (AS) then responds this request with a batch token, which contains the above permissions and their corresponding delegation constraints.
+When an actor performs a token exchange using the batch token, the AS applies a downscoping strategy, filtering the permissions based on the consistancy of the may_act claim and actor's identity.
 This ensures a convenient authorization experience for the user while strictly enforcing the principle of least privilege across multiple collaborating entities.

 # Conventions and Definitions